Ninoshka Urrutia is a go-to for the gamut of IP protection and defence matters, including domain name and trademark disputes.

-Ninoshka leads the intellectual property department.
+Ninoshka is partner and leads the intellectual property department.
 She is the country delegate (Guatemala) before the Interamerican Association of Intellectual Property (ASIPI) (2013–2018).
 She is a member of the committee of harmonisation of trademark law and practice of INTA (2018–2019), a member of the sub-committee of geographical indications of the ASIPI (2013–2018) and was a panellist for “Latin America and the Madrid Protocol: An Ending Story?” at INTA Berlin, Germany, (2008).

 Her latest publications are Manual for the Application of Border Measures in the Framework of the Association Agreement between Central America and the EU (2017) and the Guatemala chapter in the publication of Manual for the Handling of Applications for Patents, Designs and Trademarks Throughout the World published by Kluwer Law International (as of 2018, an update is in progress).